-Traffic Impact Study
+Traffic Impact Study and Parking Study

-A Traffic Impact Study was prepared by Candevcon Limited and was submitted with the application to assess the transportation related aspects of the proposed development.
+A Traffic Impact Study was prepared by Urban Trans and was submitted with the application to assess the transportation related aspects of the proposed development.
 The study includes a review and assessment of the existing road network and traffic conditions, future traffic growth and trip generation from the proposed development.
 It was determined through the Traffic Impact Study that the levels of service for the key intersections are anticipated to be acceptable during the peak hours under the 2031 horizon year in consideration for recommendations outlined in the summary of the report.
-The proposed development a total of 46 parking spaces, as the subject site will be part of the adjacent large scale commercial development which will provide 870 parking spaces.
+The proposed development a total of 97 parking spaces, as the subject site will be part of the adjacent large scale commercial development which will provide 870 parking spaces.
+Staff are supportive of the parking reduction given that the site will be sharing parking with the adjacent commercial plaza, for a total of 967 parking spaces.
 Transportation staff from the City of Brampton and Region of Peel are satisfied with the results of the Transportation Impact Study.